peterhinch/micropython-epaper/README.md

 On completion of the ``with`` block the display hardware is shut down in an orderly fashion and the bus de-initilased.
 The flash device is then re-initilased and re-mounted.

+# Module schedsupport.py

+This provides two trivial functions, ``delay_ms()`` which evaluates to ``pyb.delay`` and ``yield_to_scheduler`` which returns immediately.
+The intention is to allow these to be replaced (by editing the code or at runtime) with functions which yield to the scheduler.
+In the case of ``delay_ms()`` the function must not return until at least the passed number of mS have elapsed.

+If using multi threading avoid letting other threads use the same SPI and I2C buses used by this device.

 # Fonts